Find affordable auto insurance that works for you in Utah. Compare quotes from over 100 top companies.

 Across the Beehive State, there are 93,914 miles of road just waiting to be driven.
 We’ll get you prepped with affordable car insurance, so you can take the wheel with confidence.

-Compare quotes online from over 30 insurance companies that provide coverage throughout Utah.
+Compare quotes online from dozens of insurers that provide coverage throughout Utah.
 Enter your ZIP code below to get started.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Utah drivers without a recent moving violation save just 14% on their car insurance premiums, on average — compared to the national average of 17%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.